History of Indian Americans in Metro Detroit

 A 2013 report by the Global Detroit and Data Driven Detroit stated that of the immigrant ethnic groups to Metro Detroit, the largest segment is the Indian population.
 As of 2012, the Indian populations of Farmington Hills and Troy are among the twenty largest Indian communities in the United States.
-As of the 2000 U.S. Census there were 39,527 people with origins from post-partition India (Indians and Indian Americans) in Metro Detroit, making them the largest Asian ethnic group in the Wayne County-Macomb County-Oakland County tri-county area.
+As of the 2000 U.S. census there were 39,527 people with origins from post-partition India (Indians and Indian Americans) in Metro Detroit, making them the largest Asian ethnic group in the Wayne County-Macomb County-Oakland County tri-county area.
 People of those origins are found throughout Metro Detroit, with the majority being in Oakland County.
+Across the border, there is an equally large and growing Indian Canadian community in Windsor, Ontario, Canada.

 History

 In 1924 the "original six" people were the first Indians to settle in Detroit.
 They included Sarwan Singh Grewal, a Jat Sikh from Sahuli, Ludhiana District, Punjab, and Arjin Singh.
 They had moved to Detroit from California after experiencing a low wage of twenty cents an hour while working in that state.
 They drove in a car eastward, staying in Chicago for one month before settling in Detroit.

-According to the 1990 U.S. Census, the Wayne-Oakland-Macomb-Livingston area had 16,096 Asian Indians.
+According to the 1990 U.S. census, the Wayne-Oakland-Macomb-Livingston area had 16,096 Asian Indians.
 By the 1990s Indian businesses and institutions began appearing in Metro Detroit, especially in Farmington Hills, Garden City, and Sterling Heights.

 By 2004, there was an estimate of 93,681 Asian Indians in the entire State of Michigan, almost four times the number in 1990, 23,845.
 As of that year, many Asian Indians moved to Canton Township, Farmington Hills, Troy, and West Bloomfield Township.

 As of 2006, of the over 100,000 ethnic Asian Indians in Michigan, the majority are in Metro Detroit.